“My in-laws Live With Me”-My experience

-My Cuban in-laws live with us now and its been almost 2 years since they’ve arrived from Cuba.
-The first year was definitely challenging, so I will share with you my experience of everything I went through such as boundaries, communication issues, speaking to my spouse and the “pros and cons” of having in-laws living with us.
+My in-laws live with us now and it’s been almost 2 years since they’ve arrived from Cuba.
+The first year was challenging, so I will share with you my experience of everything I went through such as boundaries, communication issues, speaking to my spouse and the “pros and cons” of having in-laws living with us.

-Maybe if you are looking to have your in-laws live you, hopefully this can inspire you to give some insight.
+Maybe if you’re looking to have your in-laws live you, hopefully, this can inspire you to give some insight.

 The idea of having my Cuban in-laws live with us..

-I wasn’t all the way on board with it since I didn’t know what it would entail, however, I’m ALWAYS wanting to help his parents no matter what.
+I wasn’t all the way on board with it since I didn’t know what it would entail, however, I’ve ALWAYS wanted to help his parents no matter what.

 A lot of Latino/Hispanic families …well basically families all over the world traditionally live with family members in one household, maybe 3+ generations!